 “Segregation” is the settling and separation of the aggregate from the cement paste.

 Achieving a concrete mixture that is both extremely workable and also resists segregation is challenging and requires a systematic approach that encompasses ingredient selection, mix design and testing.

-Before getting into what makes SCC, let’s first look at ordinary concrete for comparison.
+Before getting into what makes Self-consolidating concrete, let’s first look at ordinary concrete for comparison.

 Normal concrete mix designs tend to be aggregate-rich and cement-lean.
 The cement content is usually only 6 sacks per cubic yard, which translates into 564 pounds of cement in about 3,800 pounds of concrete.
 And typical water-to-cement ratios often range from 0.40 to 0.60.